2012 Primera División of Chile: Format changes

 For the 2012, the ANFP's Council of Club Presidents approved the return to the Apertura and Clausura format, with playoffs.

 Teams

-Eighteen teams will be competing in the Primera División for the 2012 season, sixteen of whom are returning from the 2011 season.
+Eighteen teams competed in the Primera División for the 2012 season, sixteen of whom returned from the 2011 season.
 Santiago Morning and Ñublense were relegated last season after finishing 17th and 18th overall, respectively.
 There were replaced by Antofagasta and Rangers, the 2011 Primera B winner and runner-up, respectively.
+In 2012, the Santiago Wanderers celebrated their 120th season since the teams founding in 1892.

 Torneo Apertura

-The Torneo Apertura began in January and will end on July 2.
+The Torneo Apertura began in January and will ended on July 2.

 Classification stage

 The Classification Stage began in January and ended in July.